dacoburn/SigSciDockerExample/README.md

 **Makefile**
 I tend to prefer nice easy command for doing my tasks in building, deploying, and testing locally.
 The makefile simplifies this process but is not neccessary.

+**Kubernetes-yaml**
+Folder containing some exported examples of a Deployment, Service, and Pod.

+## Example Deployment creation

+![kube-create-deployment.png "Creating a Deployment"] (screenshots/kube-create-deployment.png)

 ## Running the container